pjfl/p5-html-statetable/README.md

     class with the serialiser.
 Each table role is expected to implement a method called "serialise\_&lt;role\_name>"

+- apply\_params

+    If context is provided extracts query parameter values from the request and applies them to the table attributes

 - build\_prepared\_resultset

     Applies column SQL, paging, and sorting to the supplied resultset